 Reference materials are an excellent way to gather background information on your subject areas and to acquaint yourself with a particular topic.
-Click on the links below to discover some of the reference materials available relating to Mexican, South and Central American, and Caribbean History.
+Click on the links below to discover some of the reference materials available relating to American, Canadian, and First Nations Literature

-Dictionaries are a great resource to use in order to familiarize yourself with general subject terms or to gain a better understanding of a term's meaning and proper use.
-Listed below is a selection of the dictionaries related to Mexican, South and Central American, and Caribbean History that we possess.
+Language dictionaries and encyclopedias are a great resource to use in order to familiarize yourself with general subject terms or to gain a better understanding of a term's meaning and proper use.

 Handbook is just another name for guide.
-Click on the titles below to find out the locations of these useful tools.
-Each of these handbooks serves as a brief and easy-to-use guide to Mexican, South and Central American, and Caribbean History.
+Each of these handbooks serves as a brief and easy-to-use guide to various literatures, containing entries on writers, literary theories, literary movements and more.

 The titles below represent a selection of the American, Canadian, and First Nations Literature-related handbooks in the Library.
 You can search for more in the Library Catalogue.